matloff/TidyverseSkeptic/README.md

 Editor-in-Chief of the *R Journal*.
 My R tutorial for beginners, [fasteR](https://github.com/matloff/fasteR), has become my most popular GitHub repo, with over 300 GitHub stars.

+# Note on ggplot2

+Though RStudio presents **ggplot2** as part of the Tidyverse, it predates Tidy and does not use the Tidy paradigm.
+In my discussion here, my references to Tidy do not include **ggplot2**, a package of which I am an enthusiastic user and teacher.
+More details later in this document.

 # Kudos to RStudio, But with a Wrong Turn